-The combination of chronic pain, brain fog, circulation issues, and a deep fatigue combined to compress my resilience and made it difficult to see the forest through the trees.
+The combination of chronic pain, brain fog, vascular issues, and a deep fatigue combined to compress my resilience and made it difficult to see the forest through the trees.
 Emotionally, it felt like small disagreements loomed large.
 I found myself more reactive than before, taking things more personally.

 Instead of facing my days with resolve, I started curling into myself, warding off intrusions that might make things hurt more.
 I started fearing the next shoe that could drop, and wondering if I would be able to cope.